 Adopt the right habits

 While the activities listed here are fun, a heatwave is no less dangerous for the most vulnerable among us.
-Remember to protect yourself against the heat, take on sufficient liquids and take care of your loved ones and neighbours.
+Remember to

 Take advantage of the numerous bathing spots

-Anyone who enjoys doing lengths in clear water can take advantage of the five public swimming pools.
+Anyone who enjoys doing lengths in clear water can take advantage of the five public swimming pools

 Children under the age of 7 will doubtless prefer splashing around in one of the numerous paddling pools in the city’s parks;